The Kaiser Foodline Blog

 All information about Kaiser and Colonel Kababz products is accurate as of publish date.

-Spring rolls are one of the most popular snacks worldwide and a beloved choice for an appetizer.
-They are enjoyed in their traditional form and many different varieties the fusion of cultures has brought to life.
+Spring rolls are one of the most popular snacks worldwide and a beloved appetizer choice.
+They are enjoyed in their traditional form, and in different varieties that the fusion of cultures has brought to life.
 The type of wrapper, fillings, cooking method, and the sauces served with spring rolls – all of that varies based on the culture of the region they belong to.
 The only thing that does not change is people’s love for the spring rolls!

-This article talks about the origin and history of this world-favorite and the many varieties of spring rolls that have evolved courtesy of cultural diversity.
+This article explores the origin and history of this world-favorite and the wide variety of spring rolls that have evolved courtesy of cultural diversity.
 If you’re a food lover, read on – get to know your favorite snack, and find unique spring roll varieties to explore and savor.

 The origin and history of spring rolls

-While the spring roll’s origin is not well recorded, it is believed the concept existed in China from before the Tang Dynasty (618 AD – 907 AD).
-At that time it wasn’t in its current shape, but rather more of a pancake that loosely wrapped special vegetables and fruits to celebrate the advent of spring.
+While the origin of spring rolls is not well recorded, it is believed that the concept existed in China from before the Tang Dynasty (618 AD – 907 AD).
+At that time, it wasn’t in its current shape, but rather more of a pancake that loosely wrapped special vegetables and fruits to celebrate the advent of spring.

-During the Tang Dynasty, the ‘spring dish’ became a favorite of the rich, who made many unique additions to its fillings.
-It was no longer about carrots and celery used by the common folk but showcased new flavorful fillings such as baked and salted meats, eggs, beansprouts, etc.
+During the Tang Dynasty, the ‘spring dish’ became a favorite among the rich, who made additions to its fillings.
+It was no longer about carrots and celery used by the common folk, but showcased new, flavorful stuffings such as baked and salted meats, eggs, bean sprouts, etc.

 The Song Dynasty made it more luxurious and befitting for the elites.
 The Ming and Qing dynasties refined it further.
-People started to use new cooking techniques and learned to fold the pancake into a roll that wrapped fillings made from premium ingredients.
+People started using new cooking techniques and learned to fold the pancake into a roll; the fillings were now made from premium ingredients.

 The ‘spring roll’ was thus born.

 It was a dish loved by the common folk and elite alike – and even featured as a pastry at the Manchu Han Imperial Feast, the legendary Chinese banquet.
 Today, the spring roll is the signature food of the Spring Festival.
-Its cylindrical shape and golden colors that resemble gold bars, symbolize wealth and prosperity, making it an iconic Chinese snack.
+Its cylindrical shape and golden colors resembling gold bars symbolize wealth and prosperity, making it an iconic Chinese snack.

 Spring rolls vs. summer rolls – What is the difference?

 We see many regional variations of summer and spring rolls across the Far East.
 Some have a dual character too.
-They are served uncooked like the Vietnamese summer rolls and deep-fried like the Chinese spring rolls
+They are served uncooked, like Vietnamese summer rolls, and deep-fried like Chinese spring rolls

-For instance, the Popiah can be deep-fired or eaten cold depending on the region – its thin paper-like crepe is made from wheat flour and rolls an assortment of fresh, dried, or cooked ingredients.
+For instance, the Popiah can be deep-fried or eaten cold, depending on the region.
+Its thin paper-like crepe is made from wheat flour and rolls an assortment of fresh, dried, or cooked ingredients.
 It is served with a sweet sauce.
 The Lumpia is another example of a summer cum spring roll.
 The paper-thin wrapper rolls sweet and savory fillings and is deep-fried or served fresh with a peanut-based sauce.

 Fried spring rolls: Popular cultural varieties

-The ubiquitous and popular fried spring roll might have originated in China but is now a world favorite.
-Its many cultural varieties present an exciting universe of flavors waiting to be explored.
+The ubiquitous and popular fried spring roll might have originated in China, but it is now a world favorite.
+Its cultural varieties present an exciting universe of flavors waiting to be explored.

-Let’s look at the popular and delicious variations of the spring roll loved in different parts of the globe, and learn about traditional condiments to enjoy with.
+Let’s look at the popular and delicious variations of the spring roll loved around the globe, and learn about traditional condiments to enjoy with it.

 The Chinese Chūn Juǎn